dogtagpki/pki/docs/admin/Session_Timeout.md

 Session timeout determines how long the server will wait since the last operation before terminating the session due to inactivity.
 Once the session is terminated, the user will be required to re-authenticate to continue accessing the server, and the server will create a new session.

-There are two types of sessions:
+There are two types of timeouts:
-* TLS session
+* TLS session timeout
-* HTTP session
+* HTTP session timeout

-Due to differences in the way the clients works, the clients will be affected differently by these sessions.
+Due to differences in the way the clients works, the clients will be affected differently by these timeouts.

-### TLS Session
+### TLS Session Timeout

-TLS session is a secure communication channel via a TLS connection established through TLS handshake protocol.
+TLS session is a secure communication channel over a TLS connection established through TLS handshake protocol.

+PKI server generates audit events for TLS session activities.
-If the connection is successfully created, PKI server will generate a ACCESS_SESSION_ESTABLISH audit event with Outcome=Success.
+If the connection is successfully created, the server will generate an ACCESS_SESSION_ESTABLISH audit event with Outcome=Success.
-If the connection failed to be created, PKI server will generate a ACCESS_SESSION_ESTABLISH audit event with Outcome=Failure.
+If the connection fails to be created, the server will generate an ACCESS_SESSION_ESTABLISH audit event with Outcome=Failure.
-When the connection is closed, PKI server will generate a ACCESS_SESSION_TERMINATED audit event.
+When the connection is closed, the server will generate an ACCESS_SESSION_TERMINATED audit event.

 TLS session timeout (i.e. TLS connection timeout) can be configured in the **keepAliveTimeout** parameter in the **Secure** &lt;Connector&gt; element in /etc/pki/&lt;instance&gt;/server.xml: